cv

 - English (native speaker)

-- Latin (academic reading proficiency)
+- German, Dutch, Latin (academic reading proficiency)